Winfield Bevins

 Lent is a traditional time for Christians to draw closer to Jesus through prayer, reflection, fasting, and repentance.
 Here are a few simple ideas for keeping this ancient Christian observance.

-5 Signs of Clergy Health and Longevity
+Five Signs of Clergy Health & Longevity

 Posted on February 24, 2015